 Kathy believes that living in Montana is all inspiring in itself, and being around creative people is infectious.

 David inherited a wood lathe from his father's uncle, but never used it until he built a workshop in 2006 and began making wooden spatulas to give to family and friends.
 He soon realized that what he remembered from his eighth grade shop class wasn't going to get him very far, so he signed up for classes at the Woodcraft store in Spokane.
 That move changed his life.
 He bought a new lathe, then another, then another, and went to workshops taught by Russ Fairfield, Trent Bosch, and Mike Mahoney.

 David's style is evolving from utilitarian to artistic as has the name of his business.
-It started as Eagle Woodcrafts, which has a presence on Facebook, and is now Yugen Woodcrafts.
+It started as Eagle Woodcrafts, and is now Yugen Woodcrafts.
 Yugen is a Japanese word that has been described as meaning an awareness of the universe that evokes an emotional response too deep and mysterious for words.